Combining cosmic shear data with correlated photo-$z$ uncertainties: constraints from DESY1 and HSC-DR1: Conclusions

 The individual constraints from \hscdro and \desyo are found to be in mild $\sim2.3 \sigma$ tension, although a joint best-fit model can be found that is a good fit to both datasets.
 After combining both datasets, the uncertainties on $S_8$ improve by a factor of $\sim\sqrt{2}$, and the posterior constraints (Eq. \ref{eq:final}) are in tension with the \planck value for this parameter at the $2.7\sigma$ level.
-We have shown that the impact of the correlation between both datasets induced by the use of a common redshift calibration sample (\cosmos), is completely negligible in the current analysis, as is the additional marginalisation over a systematic shift in the mean redshifts of the \cosmos sample calibrated from the COSMOS-PAU catalog, regardless of whether the systematic is taken to be fully correlated or fully uncorrelated in \hscdro and \desyo.
-Additionally, we have shown that this will also be the case for next-generation Stage-IV datasets.
+It is worth noticing, however, that although the scales used in this work have been shown to be largely unaffected by baryonic effects~\cite{1809.09148}, this might not be true for the combined analysis as hinted in~\cite{2111.07203} and in line with a possible reason of the $S_8$ tension as pointed out in \cite{2206.11794}.
+In any case, we have shown that the impact of the correlation between both datasets induced by the use of a common redshift calibration sample (\cosmos), is completely negligible in the current analysis, as is the additional marginalisation over a systematic shift in the mean redshifts of the \cosmos sample calibrated from the COSMOS-PAU catalog, regardless of whether the systematic is taken to be fully correlated or fully uncorrelated in \hscdro and \desyo.
+Additionally, we have shown that this will also be the case for next-generation Stage-IV datasets\footnote{Note that, in general, the overlapping area between the photometric surveys and the high-quality phonometric or spectroscopic surveys will be disconnected.
+In this case, the calibration will be highly uncorrelated with only remaining correlations coming from correlated systematics in the training sample such as the one investigated in Sections~\ref{ssec:meth.nz_syst} and~\ref{ssec:results.pz_syst}.}.
 This will largely simplify their analysis when different experiments make use of the same external catalogs for the purposes of redshift calibration.